liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 ## prefix

-This field contains a AddressFamilyIPAddress which contains one instance of addressFamily and one instance of prefix.
+This field contains an AddressFamilyIPAddress which contains one instance of addressFamily and one instance of prefix.

 ### addressFamily